-For help with Instructional Design, Training and Support:
+For help with Training and Support:

 Follow these steps:

-STEP 1: Contact Mike Roy in Academic Technology at 597-2705 or email him at firstname.lastname@example.org.
-He will schedule an appointment with you to familiarize you with the technology (both software and hardware).
-If several people from your department are interested in signing up together, Mike can schedule a department-wide introduction to the Student Response System and tailor it to your needs.
+STEP 1: Complete the online request form to notify OIT of your intention to use the SRS at least 30 days prior to the beginning of the semester.
+When you submit this request form, OIT will make sure that your classroom is equipped to support clicker use.
+You will have the opportunity to schedule an appointment to familiarize you with the technology (both software and hardware).
+If several people from your department are interested in signing up together, we can schedule a department-wide introduction to the Student Response System and tailor it to the group's needs.

 STEP 2: Download the TurningPoint software and install it on your personal or office computer.
 This is the software you will use to author interactive question slides within Microsoft PowerPoint.
 Be sure to download TurningPoint 5, Version 5.3.1.
 This is the version of the software that is installed in the classroom.